JLZ22/Git-Tutorial-for-New-Users/README.md

 You're looking at one.
 A repository is a folder that stores other files and folders.
 Github stores repositories on their servers.
 To get the repository onto your machine,

 - click on the green button that says code and copy the link.
-- open the location you want the repository to be stored on you local device in the terminal
+- open the location you want the repository to be stored on your local device in the terminal
 - type  `git clone <the link you copied>`

 For example, if you want to clone this repository, in your current working directory,